Equity capital markets in Italy: regulatory overview

 Institutional investors whose main activity is investing in financial instruments, including securitisation companies.

-Entities that expressly request to an intermediary to be classified as professional customers provided that specific procedures are met and at least two of the following requirements are met:
+Entities that expressly request to an intermediary to be classified as professional customers, provided that specific procedures and at least two of the following requirements are met:

 execution of significant transactions on the market in question, averaging ten transactions each quarter in the previous four quarters;